ashley0143/poke/README.md

 - Uses LightTube api*
 - <a href="https://github.com/iamashley0/poketube/tree/main/sdk">Custom sdk!</a>

-*:we are planing to ditch LightTube api in the future

 ## How to self host or add a new public instance?
 good question lol